Quick Answer: How to Calculate NUST Aggregate 2026

 - Exact cutoff prediction for a specific year

-How NUST Aggregate Is Calculated (Simple Breakdown)
+How is the NUST Aggregate Calculated?
+(Formula Breakdown)

 NUST uses a weighted merit formula.
 Each component contributes a fixed percentage to the final aggregate.